Project Briefing Template - Structured Kick-off Guide

 Internal Project Briefing

-Streamlined briefing for internal development projects with a focus on technical objectives and team capacity.
+Streamlined briefing for internal development projects with a focus on technical objectives, team capacity and available resources.
+Contains less organisational context since the team already knows it, and places more emphasis on technical requirements and dependencies.

-Best for: Suited for internal IT projects where the team already understands the organisational context and less background information is needed.
+Best for: Suited for internal IT projects, tooling improvements or internal dashboards where the team already understands the organisational context and wants to start quickly without extensive background information.

 Client Project Briefing

-Comprehensive briefing including business context, market analysis, competitive overview and detailed requirements.
+Comprehensive briefing including business context, market analysis, competitive overview, target audience personas and detailed requirements.
+Also contains a section for brand guidelines and communication requirements relevant to client-facing projects.

-Best for: Ideal for external client projects where a full picture of the organisation and market is needed to deliver the right solution.
+Best for: Ideal for external client projects where a full picture of the organisation, market and end user is needed to arrive at the right software solution.

 Startup MVP Briefing

-Lean briefing focused on quick validation of the core idea, target audience and must-have features for an MVP.
+Lean briefing focused on quick validation of the core idea, target audience, must-have features and success metrics for an MVP.
+Includes sections for hypothesis formulation, lean canvas and a minimal feature set to reach the market fast.

-Best for: Perfect for startups that want to move fast and ship a first version of their product on a limited budget.
+Best for: Perfect for startups that want to move fast, validate their concept with real users and ship a first version of their product on a limited budget and timeline.

 How to use